0xumarkhatab/Fluid-Protocol-Research/README.md

 ### Decentralized Trading & Fee Generation
 The integrated DEX facilitates cost-effective trades by combining smart collateral and debt management.
 This not only optimizes trade execution but also allows users to earn fees as liquidity providers.

+### Governance
+- **Governance Token:** INST is the governance token for Fluid, empowering holders to shape the protocol.
+- **Key Responsibilities:**
+  - Set rate curves, fees, and token configurations within the liquidity layer.
+  - Configure protocol settings and establish allowances for interactions with the liquidity layer.
+  - Establish automated limits and classify protocols.
+  - Set up Vault configurations.
+  - Determine reward structures for both the Lending and Vault protocols.
 ---

 ## 7. The Vision